Azure/iot-edge-v1/samples/proxy_sample/README.md

-# Azure IoT Gateway SDK - out of process proxy module example
+# Azure IoT Edge - out of process proxy module example

 This document provides an overview of the out of process module [code](./src) which allows a module to run in a separate process.